Epicondylitis is a chronic symptomatic inflammation of the forearm tendons at the elbow.

 Physiotherapy can provide longer term relief via stretching and strengthening exercises for wrist and forearm extensors.
 Orthoses (a wrist or elbow brace) can be used in conjunction with physiotherapy for potential longer-term symptom relief.

-Referrals to an orthopaedic surgeon may be warranted if the symptoms are not controlled through conservative measures.
+Referral to an orthopaedic surgeon may be warranted if the symptoms are not controlled through conservative measures.

 Open or arthroscopic debridement of tendinosis and/or release or repair of any damaged tendon insertions may be required.
 If the tendon has more than 50% damage, tendon transfer may be required to ensure function is retained.